BenMaxGCU/MPD-EarthquakeAndroidApp/README.md

 ### Prerequisites

-The only software required to run this program is Android Studio when accessing the original code.
+* The only software required to run this program is Android Studio when accessing the original code.
-To run the compiled APK, an emulator or Android phone can be used
+* To run the compiled APK, an emulator or Android phone can be used

 ### APK Installation

-1. Download "app-debug.apk" APK from this repository
+1. Download "app-debug.apk" APK from the Releases category under v1 Application
 2. In settings, allow installation of unknown apps
 3. Open the APK file with Package Installer
 4. Press install within Package Installer